antononcube/Raku-Jupyter-Chatbook/README.md

 - I plan to introduce 4-6 new package dependencies
 - I expect to do a fair amount of UX experimental implementations and refactoring

-**Remark:** I am convinced that using "Jupyter::Kernel" as a base some fairly sophisticated, yet natural programming workflows can be produced.
+**Remark:** I am convinced that by using "Jupyter::Kernel" as a base some fairly sophisticated, yet natural programming workflows can be produced.